nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 not only for stencil-based methods:

     :ref:`NXcg_grid`:
-        A grid of cells.
+        A base class for a grid of cells discretizing e.g. a computational domain or computation with models using representative volume elements (RVEs).

     :ref:`NXisocontour`:
-        A description for isocontour descriptions.
+        A base class for isocontour descriptions.

     :ref:`NXcg_marching_cubes`:
-        An approach to store metadata of a specific implementation of the Marching Cubes algorithm, whose sensitivity to specific topological configurations is known to result in different triangle soups.
+        A base class to store metadata of a specific implementation of the Marching Cubes algorithm, whose sensitivity to specific topological configurations is known to result in different triangle soups.
+        This is relevant e.g. for computations of isocontours.

     :ref:`NXdelocalization`:
-        An approach to document procedures whereby a scalar field is smoothened in a controlled manner.
+        A base class to document procedures whereby a scalar field is smoothened in a controlled manner (typically using kernel methods).

     :ref:`NXsimilarity_grouping`:
-        An alias for NXclustering.
+        A base class defining an alias for NXclustering.

     :ref:`NXclustering`:
-        A description for clustering of objects (such as atoms or features).
+        A base class to describe clustering of objects (such as atoms or features).

     :ref:`NXorientation_set`:
-        A set of rotations to describe the relative orientation of members of a set of features/objects.
+        A base class to describe the relative orientation or rotation members of a set of features/objects.

     :ref:`NXslip_system_set`:
-        Metadata to a set of slip system/slip system family for a given crystal structure.
+        A base class to describe a set of slip system/slip system family for a given crystal structure.

     :ref:`NXms_feature_set`:
-        Generic base class to describe any nested set of features of a microstructure at the continuum-, micron-, nano-scale, or to represent a topology of molecules and atoms.
+        A base class to describe any nested set of features of a material at the continuum-, micron-, or nano-scale, including representation of a topology of molecules and atoms.

     :ref:`NXms_snapshot`:
-        A container to describe the state of microstructural features at a given point in time.
+        A base class to describe the state of microstructural features at a given point in time.

     :ref:`NXms_snapshot_set`:
-        The corresponding class to hold a set of :ref:`NXms_snapshot` objects.
+        A base class to store a set of :ref:`NXms_snapshot` objects.

     :ref:`NXchemical_composition`:
-        (Chemical) composition of a sample or a set of things.
+        A base class to document (chemical) composition of a sample or a set of things.

-Furthermore, it can be useful to have a set of base classes with which software documents it state and gives a summary for users about the performance and elapsed time measured while processing data.
-These utility classes include:
+Furthermore, it can be useful to have a set of base classes whereby software tools can documents their state and return summaries for users about the performance and elapsed time measured while processing data.
+These utility base classes are:

     :ref:`NXprogram`:
-        A named and version of a program of library/component.
+        A base class for a specifically named and versioned program or library/component.

     :ref:`NXcs_filter_boolean_mask`:
-        A boolean mask.
+        A base class for a boolean mask.

     :ref:`NXcs_prng`:
-        Metadata of a pseudo-random number generator (PRNG) algorithm.
+        A base class for settings of a pseudo-random number generator (PRNG) algorithm.

     :ref:`NXcs_profiling`:
-        A structuring group holding a set of :ref:`NXcs_profiling_event` instances.
+        A base class for holding a set of :ref:`NXcs_profiling_event` instances.

     :ref:`NXcs_profiling_event`:
-        Profiling/benchmark data to an event of
-        tracking an algorithm/computational step.
+        A base class for documenting profiling/benchmark for an algorithm or computational step.

     :ref:`NXcs_computer`:
-        Metadata of a computer.
+        A base class for documenting a computer.

     :ref:`NXcs_cpu`:
-        Metadata of a central processing unit.
+        A base class for documenting a central processing unit.

     :ref:`NXcs_gpu`:
-        Metadata of a graphical processing unit / accelerator.
+        A base class for documenting a graphical processing unit / accelerator.

     :ref:`NXcs_mm_sys`:
-        Metadata of the (main) memory (sub-)system.
+        A base class for documenting the (main) memory (sub-)system.

     :ref:`NXcs_io_sys`:
-        Metadata of the input/output system.
+        A base class for documenting the input/output system.

     :ref:`NXcs_io_obj`:
-        Metadata of a component storing data of an :ref:`NXcs_io_sys` instance.
+        A base class for storing data inside an :ref:`NXcs_io_sys` instance.

-.. _IcmeMsModels:

-Application definitions for ICME models
-#######################################

-It is important to embrace the large research community of materials engineers as they are frequent users of electron microscopy and atom probe microscopy.
-In this community frequently ICME microstructure models are used.
-ICME is an abbreviation for Integrated Computational Materials Engineering, which is a design strategy and workflow whereby physics-based modelling of microstructure evolution at the mesoscopic scale is used to understand the relations between the microstructure and technological relevant descriptors for the properties of materials.

-The following application definitions are proposed to support the discussion how materials engineering-specific data models and connect to or be mapped on concepts which are equally modellable with NeXus:

-    :ref:`NXms`:
-        An application definition for arbitrary spatiotemporally resolved simulations.

-    :ref:`NXms_score_config`:
-        A specific example how :ref:`NXapm_paraprobe_config_ranger` can be specialized for documenting the configuration of a computer simulation with the static recrystallization cellular automata model SCORE.

-    :ref:`NXms_score_results`:
-        A specific example how :ref:`NXms` can be specialized for documenting results of computer simulations with the static recrystallization cellular automata model SCORE.